awgeo/awgeo.github.io/_posts/2020-06-05-datacamp-live-training.md

   - google_colab
 ---

-Since the UK started its coronavirus lockdown (23rd March 2020) and while on furlough from work, I've attended a load of DataCamp live-coding tutorials.
+Since the UK started its coronavirus lockdown (23rd March 2020) and while on furlough from work with plenty of time on my hands, I've attended a load of DataCamp live-coding tutorials.
 Each session is about 3 hours long and they've been useful to help reinforce my knowledge with practical examples.

 My completed notebooks on Google Colaboratory: